Idea: Create quieter routes that prioritise pedestrians and cyclists, making it safer and healthier

 These quieter routes would create safer and more enjoyable movement for pedestrians and cyclists, improving the ability to walk and cycle to, and around, the town centre.
 The areas around schools should be safer with cleaner air – one method of achieving healthier routes is School Streets, which involve closing residential streets adjacent to the schools to through-traffic during pick-up and drop-off times.

 In the longer term, streets could be improved through various measures, including a mix of footpath widening, greening, safer crossings, improved cycle infrastructure, and relocating parking.
 Some roads should also consider traffic calming measures to reduce vehicular movement and prevent rat-running through the residential streets around the town centre.
-Restricting road access in this way can build a series of Low Traffic Neighbourhoods.
+Restricting road access in this way can build a series of Low Traffic Neighbourhoods (LTNs).

 These walking and cycling routes should link up the high street, station, hospital, schools/college, green spaces and key local attractions.
 Better wayfinding, signage, better lighting and cycle parking, would improve safety and security.
 A group of residents have already started to map potential locations for LTNs and School Streets.

 Why it is useful: